LaveryXu/cse15l-lab-reports/Lab Report 3 - Researching Commands.md

 # Researching Commands
-Consider the commands less, find, and grep.
-Choose one of them.
-Online, find 4 interesting command-line options or alternate ways to use the command you chose.
-For example, we saw the -name option for find in class.
 For each of those options, give 2 examples of using it on files and directories from ./technical.
 Show each example as a code block that shows the command and its output, and write a sentence or two about what it’s doing and why it’s useful.

 ## `find`
-- 4 command-line options：
 1. find -name
    1) e.g.
    2) e.g.
 2. find -type
    1) e.g.
    2) e.g.
 3. find -<>
    1) e.g.
    2) e.g.
 4. find -<>
+   1) e.g.
+   2) e.g.

 ## `less`
-- 4 command-line options：
  1. less <>
     1. e.g.
     2. e.g.
  2. less <>
     1. e.g.
     2. e.g.